-Have you ever walked into your kitchen or bathroom and noticed a revolting smell?
+Have you ever noticed a revolting smell in your kitchen or bathroom?
 Surprisingly, some of the foul smells can be traced back to plumbing issues.
-At times, finding the root cause can be difficult, and you’ll often have to do more than clean the drain to fix the issue.
+Finding the root cause can be difficult, and you’ll often have to do more than clean the drain to fix the issue.

 Just like regular plumbing maintenance, the importance of getting to the root of the problem can’t be overstated.
 Why?
 Apart from the repulsive smell, plumbing odors can also be dangerous.
 That said, you need to get to the root of the problem and not merely mask it.